Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/SEIM-HW2/readme.md

 - Provide a screen shot of the geographic map that justifies why you created this rule.

 >Answer:

+> A Mitigation strategy would be to block all HTTP traffic from Ukraine or Russia where this particular attack seems to have originated form.
+See the cluster map below.
+Alternatively, since there is no significant reliance on foreign traffic, VSI can consider implementing even a broader policy of blocking all non-US web traffic with exceptions as needed

 >**Evidence of the attack**
 > On Analysis of the Routine Apache logs and the Apache Attack logs reval the following: